ashfurrow/blog/source/blog/2018-03-17-building-better-software-by-building-better-teams.html.markdown

 I have many criticisms of how Steve Jobs managed teams, but he did get this right.
 He famously said:

+BEGIN_WIDE

 > It's in Apple's DNA that technology alone is not enough.
-> It’s technology married with liberal arts,
-> married with the humanities,
-> that yields the results that make our hearts sing.
+It’s technology married with liberal arts, married with the humanities, that yields the results that make our hearts sing.

+END_WIDE

 Wake up, people!
 He's describing synergy!